railsmachine/moonshine/Readme.md

 Once you're a bit more comfortable with Moonshine, you'll find our documentation on [the wiki](https://github.com/railsmachine/moonshine/wiki) to be helpful!

+## Support
+This branch will be the last to support Rails < 3 and Ruby < 1.9.3.
+In the future master will no longer support or backport functionality to these deprecated version.

 ## Requirements

 * A server running Ubuntu 8.10, 10.04 LTS or 12.04 LTS (Want to see your favorite platform supported?
 Fork Moonshine on GitHub!)